Solf Circle: The defection of Erich Vermehren and the dissolution of the Abwehr

 Among Kiep's close friends were Erich Vermehren and his wife, the former Countess Elisabeth von Plettenberg.
 Vermehren, by profession a lawyer from Hamburg, was prevented from taking up a Rhodes scholarship in Oxford in 1938 because he repeatedly refused to join the Hitler Youth.
 Excluded from military service because of a childhood injury, he managed to get himself assigned to the Istanbul branch of the Abwehr.
 He also managed to get his wife to follow him, despite the Gestapo's efforts to detain her in Germany as a hostage.

 When Kiep was arrested, the Vermehrens were summoned to Berlin by the Gestapo to be interrogated in connection with their friend's case.
 Knowing what would be in store for them, they got in touch with the British Secret Intelligence Service in February 1944, and were flown to Cairo and thence to England.

 When the news of the defection broke - courtesy of British propaganda - it became the talk of Berlin.
 Although the Vermehrens did not bring any documents of any intelligence value or ciphers to the Allies, it was believed that they absconded with the Abwehr's secret codes and handed them over to the British.

-Ultimately the capture of the Solf Circle and the subsequent defection of Vemehren exposed how the presence of Resistance agents and Allied spies had infiltrated within the Abwehr inner circle.
+Ultimately the capture of the Solf Circle and the subsequent defection of Vermehren exposed how the presence of Resistance agents and Allied spies had infiltrated within the Abwehr inner circle.
 This proved to be the last straw for Adolf Hitler.
 On 18 February he ordered that the Abwehr be dissolved and its functions taken over by the RSHA, under Himmler's jurisdiction.
 The disintegration of the Abwehr caused the resignation of hundreds of officers who took up positions elsewhere rather than serve the SS.

 While the demise of the Abwehr was an unexpected but welcome boon to the Allies, it also deprived the German armed forces of an intelligence service of its own, and was a further blow to those among the anti-Nazi conspirators against Hitler who had also used the Abwehr's resources.